THE LEADING COFFEE CO-OPERATIVE ON THE ISLAND OF IDJWI, LAKE KIVU

 Idjwi is a large lake island on Lake Kivu.
 More than 300,000 people live on an island of just 310km.
 Distance from major markets, poor infrastructure and the absence of industry and communications have contributed to chronic poverty and low levels of health and well-being.
 80% of people live on less than $1 per day, below the internationally recognised line for extreme poverty.

-Yet, there is economic potential.
+Yet, there is an economic potential.
 Idjwi is rich in coffee, cassava and fish.
 The island’s coffee farmers, with no legitimate trading opportunities, were until recently smuggling their crop into Rwanda, risking death-by-drowning on Lake Kivu.
 If the farmers did land safely, there was a real risk of attack by thieves and no guarantee of securing a fair price for their coffee.

 In 2013, the coffee growers on Idjwi formed the Kivu Cooperative of Coffee Planters and Traders (CPNCK) to sell their coffee directly to international buyers instead of smuggling it into Rwanda.